paydunyadev/paydunya-woocommerce-gateway/README.md

 -	From the search result you will see "Woocommerce PAYDUNYA Payment Plugin" click on "Install Now" to install the plugin
 -	A popup window will ask you to confirm your wish to install the Plugin.

-- Click "Proceed" to continue the installation.
+- Click "Proceed" to continue the installation.
 The resulting installation screen will list the installation as successful or note any problems during the install.
 - If successful, click "Activate Plugin" to activate it.
 - 	Open the settings page for WooCommerce and click the "Payment Gateways," tab.
 - 	Click on the sub tab for "PAYDUNYA".